achavazza/Propress/README.md

-# TheNewBlank
+# LoungePress
-A blank template for wordpress
+A WP Theme